 This year, we’ve made a huge change!
 I’m now making home lunches daily for all four of our kids.
 Why did we make the change?
 The main reason was the cost.
 For 4 kids, we were paying $200 a month for school provided lunches, which they didn’t always love eating.

 Now that we’ve gone to daily homemade lunches, we can avoid the “bad lunch” days because I can cater their lunches to what they like to eat.
 Plus, I can make delicious meals for all of them at a lower cost than school lunches.
 One of the ways I help to reduce what we spend on meals is to use Safeway’s Just for U program.
 I recently used Just for U to save on a package of Hillshire Brand’s Smoked Sausage to make one of my kids favorite lunches – fried rice.

-I often make fried rice with leftover meats from previous meals, but if I don’t have any leftovers, I’ll use a package of smoked sausage.
+I often make fried rice with leftover meats from previous meals, but if I don’t have any leftovers, I’ll use a package of smoked sausage or Spam.
 It has great flavor, the kids LOVE it, and it’s a great way for me to add protein into the dish.

 Fried Rice Recipe

 Fried rice is one of the quickest and easiest meals to make.
 It’s almost full proof and you can change up the ingredients/seasonings to suite your personal taste.
 For example, I like to add gochujang paste to my serving of fried rice because I love the sweet and spicy flavor that it give the rice.
 My kids prefer it with more oyster sauce and no fish sauce, while my husband likes it anyway it’s made.

 The recipe below is a basic recipe that you can add to or change seasonings depending on your protein of choice.
 For the tastiest fried rice, cook two to three slices of bacon and use the bacon grease to “fry” the rice.
 Chop the bacon and add it into the rice after you cook the eggs and add the sauce.